-These are without a doubt one of the best camping stove models.
+These are without a doubt excellent stove models.
 Utilizing them does not really require much; just screwing in and lighting up.
-Besides being very simple to use, they are light, compact, fast and have good temperature control.
+Besides being very simple to use, they are light, compact, fast, and have good temperature control.

 The main problem you may face with a canister stove is finding a compatible isobutane fuel canister in case you are backpacking in a remote area.
 Besides not being able to perform well in very low temperatures, their fuel is quite expensive.